lenovo/thinklmi/thinklmi-user/README.md

 ## Debug
 ./thinklmi -d [BIOS Setting] [option]

-This configures a the BIOS setting in debug mode.
+This configures the BIOS setting in debug mode.
 Use with care.

 eg: ./thinklmi -d FnSticky Enable

 ## Change Password using LMIOPCODE
 ./thinklmi -w [Admin Password] [Password Type] [Old Password] [New Pasword]

-This command changes the password in thinkstation systems, with Admin password
+This command changes the password on thinkstation systems, with Admin password The password type can be any BIOS supported password like pop, pap, mhdp, uhdp etc.

 eg: ./thinklmi -w hello pop oldpass newpass